-You can choose either method to superimpose your cephalometric tracings.
-What the examiners will be looking for will be your comments drawn from the superimpositions.
-Such as orthopedic changes to the position of the maxilla or mandible, positional changes to the molars, changes in upper or lower incisor angulations, and finally soft-tissue profile changes.
+The examiners will be looking for your comments drawn from the superimpositions, such as orthopedic changes to the position of the maxilla or mandible, positional changes to the molars, changes in upper or lower incisor angulations, and finally soft-tissue profile changes.
 The changes noted should also be related to your cephalometric analysis results.

 Caseworx users will import a scan or photo of the tracings into the "Imaging - Tracings" section of Ceph Analysis.
 During import, users will be asked to title the image.
 Be sure to indicate the appropriate title of the tracing.
+Be sure to use a "Full" tracing that includes the hard and soft tissue outlines so that growth can be visualized.